gaseri/website/docs/en/teaching/programmes/revision-2019-2020/CO.md

 Course instructor: Asst.
 Prof. Miran Pobar, PhD / Vedran Miletić, PhD
 Name of the course: Code Optimization
-Study programme: Undergraduate university programme in informatics
+Study programme: Undergraduate University Study Programme Informatics
 Status of the course: **compulsory** for Software Development (SD) module, elective for other modules
 Year of study: 3
 ECTS credits and manner of instruction: